-- 1. Install the PostgreSQL Server this is the service that contains the Vault. - 2.
-Create Vault Database you must create a Vault database to use with Pulsonix. - 3.
-Choose Data Folder you must choose where Pulsonix will store Vault data.
+- Install the PostgreSQL Server this is the service that contains the Vault. - Create Vault Database you must create a Vault database to use with Pulsonix. - Choose Data Folder you must choose where Pulsonix will store Vault data.

 As already mentioned, this is a brief overview of the Vault in this document.
-Refer to the Online Help and within the V9.0 Update Notes.pdf file for more information.
+Refer to the Online Help for more information.